Extension Foundation Online Campus

 - Teacher: Gemma Miner

 The audience for this UF/IFAS Extension Broward County Master Gardener Training Online course is students who have applied, interviewed, and been accepted into our program.
-This online component will be the main class platform in addition to weekly live Zoom meetings and Microsoft Teams for class participation and live student activities.
+This online component will be the main class platform in addition to weekly live Zoom meetings.

 - Teacher: Lorna Bravo